 Palisades Vet Clinic is a full-service small animal veterinary hospital.
 The facility includes a fully-stocked pharmacy, surgery suite, in-house x-ray, a closely monitored hospitalization area, and boarding for cats, with an outdoor yard for walking hospitalized dogs.
 We provide a broad spectrum of diagnostic procedures through in-house testing and the use of external laboratories.

 Dr. Shillito (“Dr. Dan”) is a graduate of Cornell University’s College of Veterinary Medicine.
 He refers to his choice to become a veterinarian as his “midlife crisis.”
 Prior to vet school, Dr. Dan worked as a Smithsonian Fellow at the National Zoo for which he obtained a PhD in Animal Behavior, later becoming the director of a zoo in Charleston, SC.
 After years of working in zoos and sanctuaries, Dr. Dan decided to go to vet school to more directly help animals.
 After graduating from Cornell, he spent years in private practice before becoming the staff veterinarian at the Washington Animal Rescue League, where he practiced shelter medicine for five years.
-His years of experience and many levels of expertise made him a prize addition to the Dupont Veterinary team in 2016.
 His main professional interests are surgery and chronic pain management.
-In his spare time he enjoys travelling and spending time with friends and family.
+In his spare time, he enjoys traveling and spending time with friends and family.

 Dr. Elliott graduated from the University of Tennessee College of Veterinary Medicine in 2003.
 She began her veterinary career at a small animal clinic in Charlottesville, Virginia, but after 2.5 years felt the call of “the big city” and relocated to Washington, DC.